2026 EPCOT Flower & Garden Festival Guide

-The 2023 Epcot International Flower & Garden Festival is now underway!
-Walt Disney World’s popular spring and summer event runs from March 1 to July 5, 2023.
-This guide covers everything new, our tips & tricks, best food, concert schedule, avoiding crowds, and how to maximize your time & money.
-(Updated March 1, 2023.)
+The EPCOT International Flower & Garden Festival is Walt Disney World’s springtime festival featuring topiaries, seasonal foods, merchandise & more.
+This guide covers info & 2026 dates, tips & tricks, concert schedule, what to expect from crowds, and how to maximize your time & money.

 If you’re primarily concerned with the Outdoor Kitchens, we have convenient reviews for each of the food booths from last year: